 UCAT (University Clinical Aptitude Test)

 If you want to apply for undergraduate medical courses in Australia, you may have to take UCAT.
-It is one of the main criteria used by most Australian universities to select students for medicine courses.
+It is one of the main criteria most Australian universities use to select students for medical courses.

-The main focus of UCAT is to evaluate skills that are considered desirable in health professions, including empathy, problem-solving, and abstract reasoning skills.
-Getting a high score in this test will increase your chances of getting accepted by any medical school in Australia.
+The main focus of UCAT is to evaluate skills considered desirable in health professions, including empathy, problem-solving, and abstract reasoning skills.
+A high score on this test will increase your chances of getting accepted by any medical school in Australia.